-With the commencement of the coronial inquest, it is almost two years since the Queensland and Australian community were shocked by the terrible tragedy which unfolded at Dreamworld on the Gold Coast.
+In the last 24 to 36 hours the Queensland and Australian community has been shocked by the terrible tragedy which unfolded at Dreamworld on the Gold Coast.

 One the of the things that struck me (and I still struggle trying to fathom it), is how the media immediately swing into action to try to provide as much information as possible to an audience whose appetite for such information is voracious, to say the least.
 Speculation becomes rife in the push to provide ‘regular updates’ to an insatiable public.
 One of the unfortunate drawbacks of speculation is, it is just that, speculation.
 Guessing – trying to hypothesise – and quite often guessing wrong.
 This speculation goes rogue and the viral nature of social media takes over.
 The electronic grapevine is rife with inaccuracy and rumour.
 A fertile ground for conjecture and often unfounded or misled judgement speeds the potential distorted growth of contempt and bias.